Egg Harbor Township High School: Athletics

-The 1992 girls' basketball team won the Group III state championship, defeating Pascack Valley High School by a score of 40-31 in the tournament final played at Monmouth College and entered the Tournament of Champions as the fifth seed, winning in the quarterfinals by 51-40 against fourth-ranked Jefferson Township High School and winning the semis 50-48 in overtime against top-seeded St. John Vianney High School before losing in the finals at the Meadowlands Arena by a score of 51-45 against second-seed St. Peter the Apostle High School, to finish the season with a record of 29-5.
+The 1992 girls' basketball team won the Group III state championship, defeating Pascack Valley High School by a score of 40–31 in the tournament final played at Monmouth College and entered the Tournament of Champions as the fifth seed, winning in the quarterfinals by 51–40 against fourth-ranked Jefferson Township High School and winning the semis 50–48 in overtime against top-seeded St. John Vianney High School before losing in the finals at the Meadowlands Arena by a score of 51–45 against second-seed St. Peter the Apostle High School, to finish the season with a record of 29–5.

 The football team has won the South Jersey Group III state sectional championships in both 1992 and 1993.
-The team won the South Jersey Group III sectional title in 1992 with a 14-0 win in the championship game against previously undefeated Lacey Township High School.
-The 1983 team finished the season with an 8-2 record and repeated as South Jersey Group III champion with a 19-14 win against Lacey Township.
-The 2009 team captured the Cape Atlantic League title and had been undefeated until they lost by a score of 14-0 to Cherokee High School in the South Jersey Group IV state sectional title game, ending the season with a record of 11-1.
+The team won the South Jersey Group III sectional title in 1992 with a 14–0 win in the championship game against previously undefeated Lacey Township High School.
+The 1983 team finished the season with an 8–2 record and repeated as South Jersey Group III champion with a 19–14 win against Lacey Township.
+The 2009 team captured the Cape Atlantic League title and had been undefeated until they lost by a score of 14–0 to Cherokee High School in the South Jersey Group IV state sectional title game, ending the season with a record of 11–1.

 The wrestling team won the South Jersey Group III state sectional championship in 2001.

 The boys track team won the indoor state championship in Group IV in 2013.

-The softball team had a 47-2 record over the 2016 and 2017 seasons, capturing the Group IV state championship in 2017, the South Jersey Group IV state sectional championship in 2016 and 2017, and the Cape Atlantic League conference championship in 2016 and 2017.
-In 2017, the team won the Group IV state championship, the program's first, with a 2-1 win against North Hunterdon High School in the tournament final.
-The team advanced to the inaugural New Jersey State Interscholastic Athletic Association softball Tournament of Champions as the top seed, falling to Immaculate Conception High School by a score of 13-1 in the semifinal round.
+The softball team had a 47–2 record over the 2016 and 2017 seasons, capturing the Group IV state championship in 2017, the South Jersey Group IV state sectional championship in 2016 and 2017, and the Cape Atlantic League conference championship in 2016 and 2017.
+In 2017, the team won the Group IV state championship, the program's first, with a 2–1 win against North Hunterdon High School in the tournament final.
+The team advanced to the inaugural New Jersey State Interscholastic Athletic Association softball Tournament of Champions as the top seed, falling to Immaculate Conception High School by a score of 13–1 in the semifinal round.

-The girls’ spring track and field team won the NJSIAA Group 4 State Championships in 2021.
+The girls’ spring / outdoor track and field team won the NJSIAA Group IV state championships in 2021.